SNodeC/snode.c/README.md

 ### Main Applications for server and client

 Now we can put all together and implement the server and client main applications.
-Here nameless instances are created - thus we will get no command line arguments automatically.
+Here *anonymous instances* are used - thus we will not get command line arguments automatically.

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.

-At the very beginning SNode.C must be initialized by calling `core::SNodeC::init(argc, argv)`.
-And at the end of the main applications the event-loop of SNode.C is started by calling `core::SNodeC::start()`.
+At the very beginning SNode.C must be *initialized* by calling `core::SNodeC::init(argc, argv)`.
+And at the end of the main applications the *event-loop* of SNode.C is started by calling `core::SNodeC::start()`.

 #### Echo-Server Main Application

-The server instance `echoServer` must be activated by calling `echoServer.listen()`.
+The server instance `echoServer` must be *activated* by calling `echoServer.listen()`.

 SNode.C provides a view overloaded `listen()` methods whose arguments vary depending on the network layer (IPv4, IPv6, RFCOM, L2CAP, or unix domain sockets) used.
 Though, every `listen()` method expects a lambda function as last argument.
 Here we use IPv4 and the `listen()` method which expects a port number as argument.